-Presenter Will Hawthorne | CFX, Director of Engineering Notetaker Emily Brown | CFX, Manager of Public Affairs
+Will Hawthorne | CFX, Director of Engineering

 Can you share some of the factors that cause a road to deteriorate?

 Will the public be able to see the survey results?

 Are there corridors that Central Florida Expressway Authority has concerns about in the long term in terms of population growth and development?